ketan-rathod-713/Golang/Task6/README.md

 2. Clone the repository.
 3. Create a .env file with necessary environment variables.
 4. Run `go run main.go` to start the server.

+## Example Api Requests

+If you are using thunder client then you can import some api requests using thunderClientApi.json file provided.